-The Apptentive Love Dialog is a unique way to gauge customer emotion in the moment.
+The Alchemer Mobile (formerly Apptentive) Love Dialog is a unique way to gauge customer emotion in the moment.
 Our Ratings Prompts help you understand how customers feel about your app by asking a simple question: “Do you love our company?”
 The answer to this question can then help you understand where people fall in terms of sentiment.

 If customers don’t express satisfaction for your app and answer “No” to the Love Dialog, you have an opportunity to gain valuable feedback on the issues encountered, mitigate any problems, and turn the experience into something they DO love.